Morph vs Voice Aloud Reader

 Android users on a budget.
 Privacy-conscious readers who don't want accounts or tracking.
 Anyone satisfied with the voice quality of their Android device's TTS engine.
 Users who want to read almost any format (MOBI, FB2, etc.) without subscription.

 Both support offline listening.
 Both work with PDFs and EPUBs.
-The fundamental gap is platform (iOS vs Android) and price model (premium vs free).
+The fundamental gap is platform (iOS vs Android) — both are free.

 Feature comparison